slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 </section><hr class="full-line">
 <section class="full-section">
-<a id="asana-rules"></a>
+<a id="asana-app-rules"></a>
-<h1 id="rules">Rules</h1>
+<h1 id="app-rules">App Rules</h1>

+<span class="beta-indicator">ALPHA</span> - For access, please see [UI Components Alpha](/docs/ui-components-alpha)

 <pre class="highlight http tab-http">
 <code><a href="/docs/run-action"><span class="post-verb">POST</span> <span class=""nn>/{run_action_url}</span></a><br><a href="/docs/get-action-metadata"><span class="get-verb">GET</span> <span class=""nn>/{metadata_url}</span></a><br><a href="/docs/on-action-change-callback"><span class="post-verb">POST</span> <span class=""nn>/{action.on_change_callback}</span></a><br><a href="/docs/on-action-submit-callback"><span class="post-verb">POST</span> <span class=""nn>/{action.on_submit_callback}</span></a></code>
 </pre>

 <span class="description">
-When a rule containing an app action is triggered, the Rules Engine will make a Workflow App request to the app to inform the app to run the configured app action.
+When a rule containing an app action is triggered, the Rules Engine will make a request to the app to inform the app to run the configured app action.
 The resulting status code will indicate to the Rules Engine whether the action was successfully completed and, if not, specify a cause for the error.
 </span>

 </section>
 <hr class="half-line">
 <section>
 ## Run action

+<span class="beta-indicator">ALPHA</span> - For access, please see [UI Components Alpha](/docs/ui-components-alpha)

 <a id="opIdrunAction"></a>